FHA Bankruptcy Waiting Period and Mortgage Guidelines

 - After that period is over, the remaining balance of all debts is discharged

-- There is a FHA Bankruptcy Waiting Period to qualify for a FHA Loan
+There is an FHA Bankruptcy Waiting Period to qualify for an FHA Loan.

 FHA Bankruptcy Waiting Period And Qualifying After Chapter 7 Bankruptcy

-Home buyers can qualify for a FHA Loan after a Chapter 7 Bankruptcy.
+Homebuyers can qualify for an FHA Loan after a Chapter 7 Bankruptcy.

 - The FHA Bankruptcy Waiting Period after a Chapter 7 Bankruptcy is two years from the discharged date of a Chapter 7 Bankruptcy